WenjieDu/SAITS/README.md

   <img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FWenjieDu%2FSAITS&count_bg=%23009A0A&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Visits&edge_flat=false" />
 </p>

-The official code repository for paper *[SAITS: Self-Attention-based Imputation for Time Series](https://arxiv.org/abs/2202.08516)*.
+The official code repository for the paper *[SAITS: Self-Attention-based Imputation for Time Series](https://arxiv.org/abs/2202.08516)*, accepted by the journal [Expert Systems With Applications](https://www.sciencedirect.com/journal/expert-systems-with-applications) (2022 IF 8.665, CiteScore 12.2, WoS-Q1, 中科院一区, CCF C类).
+The publication is under processing ([track it here](https://authors.elsevier.com/tracking/article/details.do?aid=119619&jid=ESWA&surname=Du)), and we will update the reference and DOI once the paper gets published.

 **‼️Kind reminder: This document can <ins>solve many common questions and help you</ins>, please <ins>read it carefully</ins> before you run the code.**